-Proposed Land Use - Accommodation an extension to Selborne Walk shopping centre and Improvement and enhancement of the remaining-open space and the accommodation of potential eastern extension to the shopping centre.
+Proposed Land Use - Improvement and enhancement of the open space and the accommodation of potential eastern extension to the shopping centre.

 Loss of Park

 The owners of the Selborne Walk Shopping Mall stressed and evidenced a desire for, and requirement from, key high-end retailers for retail space within the retail core of the town centre.
 Retail expansion onto the Town Square and Gardens, alongside an improved to this space and general improvements to the public realm and Street market, offers the potential for catalytic regeneration in the town centre.